pontem-network/aptos-core/developer-docs-site/docs/guides/sign-a-transaction.md

 - **sender** (Address): Account address of the sender.
 - **sequence_number** (uint64): Sequence number of this transaction.
 This must match the sequence number stored in the sender's account at the time the transaction executes.
-- **payload**: Instructions for the Aptos blockchain, including publishing a module, execute a script function or execute a script payload.
+- **payload**: Instructions for the Pont blockchain, including publishing a module, execute a script function or execute a script payload.
 - **max_gas_amount** (uint64): Maximum total gas to spend for this transaction.
 The account must have more than this gas or the transaction will be discarded during validation.
 - **gas_unit_price** (uint64): Price to be paid per gas unit.
 During execution the `total_gas_amount`, calculated as: `total_gas_amount = total_gas_units_consumed * gas_unit_price`, must not exceed `max_gas_amount` or the transaction will abort during the execution. `total_gas_units_consumed` represents the total units of gas consumed when executing the transaction.
 - **expiration_timestamp_secs** (uint64): The blockchain timestamp at which the blockchain would discard this transaction.